Team-Kentucky/in-college/README.md

   - Accept or reject user connection requests
   - View list of user connections
 - Post Job/Internship listings to the persistent database**
-- NEW: Apply to job/internship listings
+- Apply to job/internship listings
   - Report view of all applications
+- Send Messages to Connections
-- **NEW: Message connections**
+  - **NEW: View Recieved Messages**

 ## Project Structure